 Jenne’ R. Andrews is an American lyric poet; her poetry is noted for its rich musicality, brilliance and luminosity of imagery, and unabashed emotional risks.
 Autumn House founder Michael Simms considers her work significant for the strength of its voice and mastery of craft.

 Andrews’ early collections of poetry include In Pursuit of the Family, edited and published by Robert Bly and the Minnesota Writers’ Publishing House and Reunion, Lynx House Press, Christopher Howell, Publisher.
-Also in the seventies, before ever completing a B.A., she was four-year, full-time Poet in Residence to the St. Paul Schools, and won both a National Endowment for the Arts Fellowship in Literature and a Minnesota State Arts Board grant.
+Before ever completing a B.A., she was four-year, full-time Poet in Residence to the St. Paul Schools, and won both a National Endowment for the Arts Fellowship in Literature and a Minnesota State Arts Board grant.